 - Feast on modaks unabashedly and carry lots of water as you might get dehydrated standing in long queues

-- Always carry a deo along.
+- Always carry a deodorant along.
 I am sure you wouldn’t want to smell like someone’s armpit

-- Stay in the heart of the city, get used to noise and crowd.
+- Stay in the heart of the city, and get used to the noise and crowds.
 However, if you can’t do that then better stay at places like Royal Garden Resort

-In a world where religion is routinely used to divide people Ganesh Chaturthi is a festival that unites people.
+In a world where religion is routinely used to divide people, Ganesh Chaturthi is a festival that unites people.
 So when are you going to attend the Ganesh Chaturthi in Mumbai?
-How about 2016?
+How about this year itself?

 I would love to hear your stories.